k3s-io/docs/docs/cli/etcd-snapshot.md

 This page describes how to use the `k3s etcd-snapshot` CLI tool to manage etcd snapshots and how to restore from an etcd snapshot.

-K3s snapshots are stored in the node file system and optionally be replicated in an S3 compatible object store for disaster recovery scenarios.
-Moreover, K3s snapshots can be scheduled or taken manually on-demand.
-The `k3s etcd-snapshot` CLI tool supports a set of subcommands for working with both your etcd scheduled or on-demand snapshots, as well as local or S3 stored snapshots.
+K3s etcd snapshots are stored on the node file system, and may optionally be uploaded to an S3 compatible object store for disaster recovery scenarios.
+Snapshots can be both automated on a reoccurring schedule, and taken manually on-demand.
+The `k3s etcd-snapshot` CLI tool offers a set of subcommands that can be used to create, delete, and manage snapshots.

 | Subcommand | Description |
 | ----------- | --------------- |